Have you been wanting to deepen your relationship with God?

 I think we are constantly overcomplicating our lives, and all Jesus wants us to do is slow down and live in the present with Him.
 Simple as that!

-If you’d like some inspiration in what to write in your prayer journal, grab our FREE Prayer Journal Prompts from the community library.
+Grab my FREE blank prayer cards from the FOI Community Library.
 Simply subscribe to our newsletter below and get instant access to it and all of our free resources.

 Prayer Journal Inspiration

 It’s incredibly easy to get started using a prayer journal.

 You can grab a spiral-bound or composition notebook that’s lying around the house.
 Simply open it and begin!